Feliz-SZK/Neutron/README.md

-## Neutron, a powerful and smart traffic anonymizer.
+## Neutron, a powerful and stealthy traffic anonymizer.

-**Neutron anonymizes the entire system traffic using tor as a transparent proxy(Even the Dns).**
+Neutron anonymizes the entire system traffic using tor as a transparent proxy(even the Dns).
+Written in python3, neutron works seamlessly in both Debian and Arch based distros.

-**The special features about neutron is it's faster, visually inspiring and it deals with configs as delicately as possible.**
+The good thing about neutron is it's stealthy, visually inspiring, and it deals with configs as delicately as possible.

-**All you gotta do is clone the repo and get into the directory depending on your distro and run the installer**
+All you gotta do is clone the repo and run the installer.

 ## How to install Neutron: